There are three different types of mammals, and I wanted to explain what these three groups are.

-The first is Afrotheria, which is made up from several Orders from Africa.
-These comprise of the dugongs and manatees, elephants, tenrecs from Madagascar, which are shrew like creatures, elephant shrews, the aardvark, the golden mole and the rock dassies.
+The first is Afrotheria, which is made up of several Orders from Africa.
+These comprise the dugongs and manatees, elephants and tenrecs from Madagascar, shrew-like creatures, elephant shrews, the aardvark, the golden mole, and the rock dassies.

 The second Superorder is named Xenarthra.
 These mammals come from South and Central America.
-Xenarthra is made up of anteaters, armadillos and slots.
-All of these creatures of this Superorder contain additional joints that connect the verterbrae.
+Xenarthra is made up of anteaters, armadillos, and slots.
+All of these creatures of this Superorder contain additional joints that connect the vertebrae.

-Boreoeutherians consist of primates, rabbits, rodents, flying lemurs and tree shrews.
-These are part of the Superoreder Euarchontoglires.
+Boreoeutherians consist of primates, rabbits, rodents, flying lemurs, and tree shrews.
+These are part of the Superorder Euarchontoglires.

-There also exists a separate branch which consists of hedgehogs, bats, moles, dogs, cats, mongoose, hyaenas, bears and the pandas.
-This second branch also includes horses, rhinos and other odd-toed ungulates.
+A separate branch consists of hedgehogs, bats, moles, dogs, cats, mongoose, hyenas, bears, and pandas.
+This second branch also includes horses, rhinos, and other odd-toed ungulates.
 Even-toed ungulates are also in this Superorder.

-These includes mammals such as bighorn sheep, camels and giraffes. hese are part of the Superorder Laurasiatherians
+These include mammals such as bighorn sheep, camels, and giraffes. these are part of the Superorder Laurasiatherians

-The name marsupial is derived from marsupium which means pouch.
-They are a group of mammals that are characterized by a premature birth.
+The name marsupial is derived from marsupium, which means pouch.
+They are a group of mammals that are characterized by premature birth.
 The newborn continues to develop while attached to the nipples on the lower belly of the mother.

-The pouch, otherwise referred to as the marsupium is a flap of skin that covers the nipples.
-There are also species that have the nipples exposed or covered with just the remnants of a pouch.
+The pouch, otherwise referred to as the marsupium, is a flap of skin covering the nipples.
+Some species have the nipples exposed or covered with just the remnants of a pouch.